 Perhaps one of the nicest meals I've enjoyed in a while is from one of the first places I've dined at more than ten years ago: Lacroix.
 Back then, Chef Jean-Marie Lacroix was at the helm training a generation of young chefs and helping Philadelphia make a name for itself in the culinary world.
 His retirement gave way to a rapid succession of executive chefs who ranged from very good to excellent.
-Now Chef de Cuisine Steve Eckerd, formerly Executive Chef of the short-lived Le Bec Fin 2.0, prepares the meals at this esteemed restaurant.
+Now Chef de Cuisine Steve Eckerd, formerly Executive Chef of the short-lived Le Bec Fin 2.0, prepares the meals at this esteemed restaurant under the guidance of Executive Chef Jon Cichon.
 I've always enjoyed the scenic views of Rittenhouse Square from the restaurant's enormous windows.
 The restaurant itself is simply beautiful.
 That and the exquisite greet-by-name service has not changed.
 You want to go back to a place like Lacroix again and again because each new chef brings new ideas and skills to the table.
 On the flip side, those of you who want to eat the same meal from ten or twenty years ago will be sorely disappointed.
 There are restaurants that cater to those types of meals.
 Lacroix is not one of them.
 What I enjoy most as a progressive foodie is the change.
 Change is good.
 The bread basket included five different kinds of fresh bread, including baguette, rye, sourdough, raisin, and sesame cracker.
 The amuse bouche was a delicious creme fraiche salad with apples, greens, and salmon roe.
 My first course, Foie Gras Torchon with raw venison, pineapple, crisped kale, and black radish foam, was exquisite.
 The warm slice of bread reminded me of an unsweetened buttermilk poundcake, the perfect taste and texture complement to the creamy torchon.
 In fact, the entire dish was a veritable palette of different tastes and textures and paired nicely with my sauternes dessert wine.
 My second course, Turbot with sweet potato purée, pickled cucumber, picholine olives, and sumac, was a delightful fish dish.
 I loved the turbot filet and its associated crisped skin.
 The palette cleanser of a smidge of raspberry sorbet sandwiched between two vanilla wafers was very nice.
 My third course, Veal Breast with polenta canelloni, charred cippolini onion, grilled yellowfoot chanterelle mushrooms, and bone marrow, was what I affectionately call "Robin Hood's Feast."
 Wow, just wow.
 It was a celebration of earthy flavors from the game meat to the wild mushrooms.
 The veal breast was juicy and tender like the best meat roasts with a sublime molasses-like skin.
 It reminded me of the best of Chef Pierre Calmels meat dishes.
 The bone marrow was prepared like some of the best French restaurants in Philly.
 The chef removes the bone marrow, mixes it with something else, and stuffs it back into the bone.
 I heard that egg was one of the ingredients.
 What a fantastic taste!
 The polenta-filled canelloni was amazing.
 It soaked up many of the earthy flavors in the entire dish.
 Both the fish and meat courses paired well with with my Riesling.
 Sadly, my fourth course, the Pomelo with coconut, sweet potato, tarragon dessert, was the only failed dish in the entire meal.
 The bitter taste of the fruit just didn't work for me.
 I appreciated the cleverness of the liquid nitrogen-enhanced foam.
 I know the pastry chef was trying to go for a Japanese sunomono feel with the dish, but the flavors were just off and didn't work well together.
 After the dessert course was a long plate with petit fours pastries, including a madeleine, chocolate nougat, chocolate macaron, etched chocolate candy, and fruit jelly.
 As if all of that weren't enough, I received a bite-sized marzipan-covered chocolate cake with a candle and "Happy Birthday" nicely written in chocolate on the plate.
 As if that weren't enough, I also received a small banana walnut loaf filled with chocolate as a gift from the host.
 The sequencing of each course reminded me so much of a Zama omakase meal.
 In all, a four-course meal ended up being a nine-course affair.
 Wow, just wow.
 "Should we keep our chef de cuisine?" our host joked.
 I smiled and enthusiastically nodded.
 Yes, definitely keep him for as long as he wishes to stay!

 Zama Tasting Menu